-Each individual in the UK is allowed to accumulate pension benefits up to a value of £1,073,000 (20/21) without incurring any tax charge.
+Each individual in the UK is allowed to accumulate pension benefits up to a value of $\pm 1,073,100$ (this was set for the 2021/22 tax year and is currently due to be frozen at this level until the 2025/26 tax year) without incurring any tax charge.

-Each year, your Benefit Statement will show the value of the pension benefits you have accrued as a percentage of the current Lifetime Allowance.
+Each year your Benefit Statement shows the value of the pension benefits you have accrued as a percentage of the current Lifetime Allowance.
 You must also take into account the value of any pension benefits you have from previous pension arrangements in estimating whether you have scope to pay AVCs without any danger of breaching the Lifetime Allowance.

-If the Lifetime Allowance is exceeded, a tax charge of 55% will be levied on the excess fund if the benefits are taken as a cash lump sum.
-If the excess benefits are taken as pension then a tax charge of 25% will be levied, as well as the usual income tax payable on the pension instalments.
+Previously if the Lifetime Allowance was exceeded, a tax charge of 55% would be levied on the excess fund if the benefits were taken as a cash lump sum.
+If the excess benefits were taken as pension then a tax charge of 25% would be levied, as well as the usual income tax payable on the pension instalments.